Contents

 Bftv 9.0 / IMDb 7.4

 “The Cruel Sea” is based on the story written by Nicholas Monsarrat.
-Set during World War II, it follows the arduous journey of the British Royal Navy officers and crew aboard HMS Compass Rose, who face relentless battles against German U-boats in the treacherous Atlantic Ocean while making personal sacrifices and facing moral dilemmas.
+Set during World War II, it follows the arduous journey of the British Royal Navy officers and crew aboard HMS Compass Rose, who face relentless battles against German U-boats in the treacherous Atlantic Ocean.
+The officers and men forge bonds amidst constant danger, witnessing both heroism and tragedy in their vital duty of escorting merchant convoys.

 Top cast: Jack Hawkins, Donald Sinden, Denholm Elliott, Stanley Baker, John Stratton, Bruce Seton, Virginia McKenna, Moira Lister.